Written By: Chloe Wilson, BSc(Hons) Physiotherapy

 limited, you should still be able to do most of your usual activities.
 But

-losing just a few degrees of knee extension can have a massive impact on
+losing just a few degrees of knee extension range of motion can have a massive impact on

 functional ability.